kritanksharma/Beyond-html/README.md

 <strong>Centralization </strong>- The concentration of control of an activity or organization under a single authority.

-<strong>Decentralization <strong>- Decentralization is the process of distributing or dispersing functions, powers, people or things away from a central location or authority.
+<strong>Decentralization</strong>- Decentralization is the process of distributing or dispersing functions, powers, people or things away from a central location or authority.

 Blockchain -